 When we, or another person, acts in a way that is not in solidarity with others, we know it.
-We may feel it in our bodies.
-But we may not always have had the tools to comfortably or effectively deal with it.
+We feel it in our bodies.
+But we may not have had the internal tools to comfortably or effectively deal with it.
+We may have felt afraid, confused, angry, or accommodating.
+This can be especially true across our differences of race, religion, sexual orientation, gender, dis/ability, culture, and socio-economic class.
 The Solidarity Protocols, below, are a set of tools to support us during these times: with greater clarity, strength, compassion, and effectiveness.
-The Solidarity Circle is a time and a place to practice.
-We may not have all the answers, but wherever we are, we can learn from each other,